Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Your doctor may suggest chemotherapy to treat your cancer in 1 of these cases:
+Your doctor may advise chemotherapy in any of these cases:

 You have had surgery to remove uterine sarcoma.
 Chemotherapy can help kill any remaining cancer cells.